Back to Blog

 How to Get Promoted After 10 Years: The Career Advancement Strategies That Actually Work

 You have been in your career for a decade or more.
-You are good at your job — maybe very good.
+You are good at your job -- maybe very good.
+You have delivered results, built relationships, and developed expertise that your organization genuinely relies on.
 And yet, somehow, the promotion keeps not happening.
-If this sounds familiar, you are not alone.
-Career stagnation at the mid-career level is almost never about competence.
-It is about visibility.

-Why Competence Alone Will Not Get You Promoted
+Why Competence Alone Won't Get You Promoted

 Research from Harvard Business School found that promotions are influenced by three factors in roughly equal measure: performance, visibility, and sponsorship.
 Most mid-career professionals invest almost entirely in performance and almost nothing in visibility and sponsorship.
-The uncomfortable truth is that promotion decisions are made by people who have a mental model of who belongs in the next role.
-If you are not in that mental model, you will not be considered.
+Then they wonder why they are being passed over by people who seem less qualified.

 The 5 Career Advancement Strategies That Actually Work